Soccer-Anger in Poland after Legia Warsaw players arrested in Netherlands

 Dutch police said they had detained a 28-year-old man from Serbia and a 33-year-old man from Portugal after Thursday's match, which ended in a 1-0 victory for the Dutch side, and that they were still in custody.

+"After the match, two Legia Warsaw players injured AZ employees who then needed medical care.
+These players have been detained on abuse charges," the police, the prosecutors and the city of Alkmaar said in a joint statement.

 According to Polish media reports the players concerned are Radovan Pankov and Josue.
-The players were pulled off the team coach and taken to a police station, public broadcaster TVP reported.
+The players were pulled off the team coach and taken to a police station, police said.

+Other Legia players and officials also turned violent when they were held up inside the stadium, as police tried to escort Polish fans away from the grounds, the local authorities said in their statement.

+"Polish media are creating an image that players were the victim of police, but that's far from the truth.
+The players themselves were violent," the statement said.

 TVP reported that Legia president and owner Dariusz Mioduski was hit in the face by police while several members of Legia staff were hit with batons.